7 Monthly Dividend ETFs for your Investment Portfolio

 Expense Ratio: 0.67%

 This ETF invests in stocks from emerging market countries.
 Launched in March 2015, SDEM selects stocks with the highest dividend yield and weights the stocks equally.
-The ETF has 50 holdings, which are selected as the highest-yielding 50 emerging markets stocks after screening for consistent dividends over the year.
-SDEM is currently trading at $10.78.
+SDEM is currently trading at $8.01.

 7 Monthly Dividend ETFs for your Investment Portfolio: #2